Making a difference

 “Without this coming together of patients with the research community, catalysed by the JLA, the subject of breathing exercises would never have been identified as one that received so much enthusiastic support.”

-Professor Stephen Holgate, Chair of the UK Respiratory Research Collaborative and Steering Group member of the Asthma PSP
+Professor Sir Stephen Holgate, past Chair of the UK Respiratory Research Collaborative and Steering Group member of the Asthma PSP

 “So often, priorities for research are decided by one group of stakeholders.
 The Alzheimer’s Society supported a James Lind Alliance priority setting partnership to challenge this; so that the views of clinicians, practitioners and patients were considered equally.
 We are delighted with the result.
 Taking the Top 10 priorities forward will help to address most urgently the needs of those affected by dementia and those that support and care for them.”